rileyloudon/calculator/README.md

 # calculator

-A calculator.
-Made for The Odin Project
+A basic calculator.
+Made for The Odin Project.